-I have recently completed the manuscript for my second book, What Do We Need Bosses For?, which is about economic democracy and will be published by Autonomedia.
+My second book, What Do We Need Bosses For?: Toward Economic Democracy will be published by Autonomedia in spring 2023.
+In societies around the world, working people have struggled to overcome their subordinate positions in capitalist production and to instead take charge of their working lives and their workplaces.
 The core of the book is six chapters describing past and present efforts to establish new systems of economic democracy on a national or society-wide basis.
-These six examples are workers’ self-management in Yugoslavia, workers’ control in Czechoslovakia, the social-property area of Allende-era Chile, the democratic confederalism of Rojava, the cooperatives of Cuba and the communes of Venezuela.
+These six examples are workers’ self-management in Yugoslavia, workers’ control in Prague Spring Czechoslovakia, the social-property area of Allende-era Chile, the democratic confederalism of Rojava, the cooperatives of Cuba and the communes of Venezuela.

 I am also the author of the 44-page pamphlet The Winners and Losers of Fascism, which examines five historical examples (Germany, Italy, Spain, Chile and Argentina) and discusses the possibility of fascism being implemented today.